luguga/python/README.md

 ## Atualiza_csv
 This script is a good way to take several databases, merge these and update one unique and consolidated database.
 The script has a check modify file date and not update with old data, only fresh files could be uploaded.
 To use this script to Databricks Delta Lake Bronze file, you could append a new column with load datetime.

+## rifa.luzbem
+Here in Brazil we have an unformal lotery game that consists in a card with one woman name hidden by bend paper in secret.
+And this card has 5 columns and 10 rows in both sides of the card.
+Each cell have a woman name that we bet is wrote in secret area.
+The gamer can choose how many names that like.
+Before The cells have choosed at all, the owner of this card open the bend paper and revel the secret name.
+The gamer that choose de right name win!

+This program helps to choose a coordinate of 5 names to choose.

+You could order many products from instagram @LuzeBem.terapiaHolistica.
+Very Excelent TOP natural and helth products.